kamilburda/batcher/docs/sections/Customization/Actions.md

 The _blue_ color tag is used for background by default.
 You may set a different color tag by adjusting the `Color tag` option.

-This procedure is inserted at the first position.
+This action is inserted at the first position.
-This prevents potential confusion when other procedures are applied that could affect the image/layer extents (e.g. `Resize to layer size` in Export Layers).
+This prevents potential confusion when other actions are applied that could affect the image/layer extents (e.g. `Resize to layer size` in Export Layers).
-You can always move this procedure lower as needed.
+You can always move this action lower as needed.

-The background is merged automatically at the end of processing as the `Merge background` procedure is automatically added.
+The background is merged automatically at the end of processing as the `Merge background` action is automatically added.
 See `Merge background` below for more information.

 For Export Layers and Edit Layers, the background layers are excluded from processing by default as the `Not background` condition is automatically added and enabled.